 ICEC sponsored and co-sponsored events appear first.

-Under the Happenings menu, click on “Partner Events” to see upcoming offerings from our members and organizational partners and “Other Events” submitted that may be of interest to ICEC members.
+Under the Happenings menu, click on “Partner Events” to see upcoming offerings from our partners and supporting organization members and “Other Events” submitted from individual ICEC members.